 The admission requirements below are minimum requirements for consideration and may change after a catalog has been finalized.
 Admission is competitive and not guaranteed.
-The Board of Trustees, Mines governing board, reserves the right to deviate from published admission requirements.
+The Board of Trustees, CSM governing board, reserves the right to deviate from published admission requirements.
 In such cases, changes in admission policy would be widely publicized.

 Admission is competitive.
 The minimum requirements for admission consideration for all high school graduates who have not attended a college or university are as follows:

 - An applicant must be a graduate of an accredited high school.

 - An applicant should rank in the upper quartile of their graduating class.
 Consideration will be given to applicants below this level on evidence of strong motivation, superior test scores, and recommendation from principal or counselor.

 - The following 17 units of secondary school work must be completed upon graduation from high school:

 One unit of laboratory science must be either chemistry or physics.
 The second and third units may be chemistry, physics, biology, zoology, botany, geology, etc. with laboratory.
 Both physics and chemistry are recommended for two of the three required units.
 General Science is not acceptable as a science unit, however it is acceptable as an academic elective unit.

 Algebra 2.0 Geometry 1.0 Advanced Mathematics (including Trigonometry) 1.0 English 4.0 History or Social Studies 3.0 Academic Elective 2.0 Laboratory Science 3.0 Foreign Language 1.0 Total Semester Hrs 17.0